 Abu Bakr Said’s tomb is located north of the centre and can be reached through a brick passageway about 50 metres long.
 After Khoja Juybari’s death, he is buried next to his ancestors, and his son Khodja Kalon becomes the next sheikh of the Naqshbandiya brotherhood, to whom father’s power was passed.

 THE NAME ORIGIN

-Since this moment, Chor-Bakr becomes the family shrine of Juybari sheikhs.
-The name Chor-Bakr itself, translated as “four Bakr”, came about a hundred years after the death of the Khodja Juybari.
+Since this moment, Chor-Bakr has become the family shrine of Juybari sheikhs.
+The name Chor-Bakr itself translates as “four Bakr”, which appeared about a hundred years after the death of the Khodja Juybari.
 It may be a distorted version of the term “chor bagh”, which translates from Persian as “four gardens” or a garden consisting of four parts.

 Since 2008, Chor-Bakr has been proposed as a UNESCO World Heritage Site but has not been yet confirmed.